Glow On: Composition

 Glow On has been praised for making hardcore "genre-fluid" and showing "just how innovative [the genre] could become".
-PopMatters writer Ethan Stewart credited the album as being forefront in a wave of 2020s hardcore bands that built upon the 1990s alternative metal-meets-New York-style hardcore style of Snapcase or Crown of Thornz, but additionally incorporated experimental influences such as pop and funk music.
+PopMatters writer Ethan Stewart credited the album as being at the forefront of a wave of 2020s hardcore bands that built upon the 1990s alternative metal-meets-New York-style hardcore style of Snapcase or Crown of Thornz, but additionally incorporated experimental influences such as pop and funk music.
 Metal Hammer credited the album as expanding 1990s melodic hardcore.
 To balance out the hardcore sounds, they also dig into "melodic" alt-rock songs.
-Alternative pop, grunge, indie rock, post-punk, psychedelia, rap rock, R&B, shoegazing and soul sounds also appear throughout.
+Alternative pop, grunge, indie rock, post-punk, psychedelia, rap rock, R&B, shoegaze and soul sounds also appear throughout.
 Chris Richards of The Washington Post noted that the album's sound could be compared to that of Jane's Addiction.

 Glow On is also noted for its "cleanly-produced" takes on pop music.
 A "newly-polished" dream pop style shows as well, yielding a sound for the album that is cast in "overt hues of pink".

 "Don't Play" mixes samba into punk rock while "No Surprise" is "hazy" emo pop.
 With its drums, cowbells and layered handclaps, "Dance-Off" journeys into "heavy" funk.